EsBien/BusinessPartners-/README.md

 5. Use the Swagger UI or any API testing tool (e.g., Postman) to interact with the API endpoints. </br>

 # Error Handling
-This project includes error handling middleware that catches exceptions and returns appropriate error responses. </br>
+This project includes error-handling middleware that catches exceptions and returns appropriate error responses. </br>
 Errors are logged using NLog, and the details can be found in the log files. </br>

 # Authentication and Authorization